cselab/corpuscles/README.md

 of a membrane surface, which is represented by an unstructured triangulated mesh.
-It also simulates transformations between different configurations/shapes of a closed membrane by a minimization procedure under various constraints, such as a constratint of total area, total volume and/or area difference between outer- and inner-surface.
+It also simulates transformations between different configurations/shapes of a closed membrane by a minimization procedure under various constraints.

-Various optional components can be switched on/off at will, such as
+Various components can be switched on/off at will, such as
-I. Bending elasticity of lipip bilayer.
+A. Bending elasticity of lipip bilayer.
-II.
-Strain (both shear and strecth) easlticity of cytoskeleton.
+B. Strain (both shear and strecth) easlticity of cytoskeleton.
-III.
-Viscosity of lipid membrane.
+C. Viscosity of lipid membrane.
-IV.
-Thermal fluctuations of lipid membrane.
+D. Thermal fluctuations of lipid membrane.
-V. Constraint of total area of a closed membrane surface.
+E. Constraint of total area of a closed membrane surface.
-VI.
-Constratin of total volume of a closed membrane surface.
+F. Constratin of total volume of a closed membrane surface.
+G  Constratin of area difference between outer- and inner-surface.

-For different components, variations of model/law can be selected such as Helfrich/spontaneous model for bending elasticity and Skalak law for strain elasticity.
+For different components, variations of model/law can be selected such as Helfrich/spontaneous curvature model for bending elasticity and Skalak law for strain elasticity.
 Please see user_manual.pdf[to be created]

+For different models/laws, variations of schemes impelemented can also be choosen such as Gompper&Kroll scheme and Juelicher schemes for the bending model of spontaneous curvature.

 # Install
 Minimal requirements `pkg-config`, `make`, `gcc-c`.
 Optional